Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems

 \section{Introduction}

 Packing problems are everywhere in our daily lives.
-To give a few examples, you solve packing problems when deciding where to put your furniture in your home, the manufacturer of your clothing arranges cutting patterns on a large piece of fabric in order to minimize waste, and at Christmas time you are trying to cut out as many cookies from a dough as you can.
+To give a few examples, you solve packing problems when finding room for your tupperware in the kitchen, the manufacturer of your clothing arranges cutting patterns on a large piece of fabric in order to minimize waste, and at Christmas time you are trying to cut out as many cookies from a dough as you can.
 In a large number of industries, it is crucial to solve complicated instances of packing problems efficiently.
-In addition to clothing manufacturing, we mention leather, glass, wood, and sheet metal cutting, selective laser sintering, shipping (packing goods in containers), and 3D printing (arranging the parts to be printed in the printing volume); see Figure~\ref{fig:DailyLife}.
+In addition to clothing manufacturing, we mention leather, glass, wood and sheet metal cutting, selective laser sintering, shipping (packing goods in containers) and 3D printing (arranging the parts to be printed in the printing volume); see \Cref{fig:DailyLife}.